antonfirsov/docs/2019/01-Jan/porting-survey/core3-survey.md

 # Help us help you!
 What desktop apps are you bringing to .NET Core 3.0?
-As you have probably heard, [Windows Desktop applications are coming to .NET Core][core-blogpost].
+[Windows Desktop applications are coming to .NET Core][core-blogpost].
 The recently released .NET Core 3.0 Preview 1 version includes WinForms and WPF support.